kamarada/guia-opensuse/migrando.md

 ---
 layout: default
 title: 2.
-Switching to GNU/Linux - Benefits and Challenges of Migrating to GNU/Linux
+Migrando para o GNU/Linux - vantagens e desafios de migrar para o GNU/Linux
-permalink: switching
+permalink: migrando
 ---

-# 2. Switching to GNU/Linux
+# 2. Migrando para o GNU/Linux

 Switching to a new and very different operating system is quite an endeavour - of course you don't have to switch entirely, nothing prevents you from using multiple operating systems - even on the same computer.
 This chapter describes some of the things to consider before venturing into the wonderful world of GNU/Linux.